 Total Time 20 minutes

-Delicious Papas Con Huevos Revueltos is an easy recipe made with perfectly crispy potatoes and scrambled eggs.
-Enjoy the simple ingredients that give a Mexican twist!
+Delicious Papas Con Huevos (Potatoes and Eggs) is an easy recipe made with perfectly crispy potatoes and scrambled eggs.
+Enjoy a simple dish with a Mexican twist!

 Equipment